istio/istio.io/content/en/blog/2019/isolated-clusters/index.md

 reduces the costs of compliance since there are less components to check and secure, according to compliance requirements.

-You can achieve isolation of sensitive data environments by deploying the applications that process the sensitive data into {{< gloss "multi-mesh" >}}separate service meshes{{< /gloss >}}, preferably on separate networks.
+You can achieve isolation of sensitive data by separating the parts of the application that process that data into {{< gloss "multi-mesh" >}}separate service meshes{{< /gloss >}}, preferably on separate networks.
 Then you can use Istio to connect applications in the meshes with different compliance requirements.
 The process of connecting inter-mesh applications is called {{< gloss >}}mesh federation{{< /gloss >}}.